lsst-dm/dmtn-006/index.rst

 .. figure:: /_static/postfiltered_counts.png
     :name: postfiltered_counts

     Result of forced photometry filtering.
-The exposures are arbitrarily numbered and cover several different nights.
-Each shaded region corresponds to a different target field.
+The exposure numbering and shading is the same as :numref:`unfiltered_counts`.
 While some fields apparently developed a bias between negative and positive counts, this is potentially a result of the template selection process.

 .. figure:: /_static/postfiltered_ratios.png
     :name: postfiltered_ratios

-    Ratio of the post-filtered counts to the raw detection counts.
-Per-field shading is the same as :numref:`postfiltered_counts`.
+    Ratio of the filtered counts to the raw detection counts.

 Detections near Bright Stars
 =============================